Mandarin Immersion (Part 11)

 Mandarin Immersion (Part 19)

-June 2, 2023 Mandarin Immersion (Part 19) By Simon J. Lau I visited Xiaguan, Dali’s modern city center, where I explored Erhai Park and Erhai Lake.
+I visited Xiaguan, Dali’s modern city center, where I explored Erhai Park and Erhai Lake.
 The park is massive, featuring a sizable amusement park within its grounds, while the lake is the second-largest highland lake in China.
 After spending several hours exploring these areas, I was ready to head back.
 However, I found myself short on bus fare.
-Unlike in the US, Chinese buses don’t offer free transfers (especially if […]
+Unlike in the US, Chinese buses don’t offer free transfers (especially if you’re paying cash), and I could only afford one leg of the trip.
+This is what poverty feels like!

 Continue Reading